rnmapbox/maps/docs/MapView.md

 #### queryRenderedFeaturesInRect(bbox[, filter][, layerIDs])

+Returns an array of rendered map features that intersect with the given rectangle,<br/>restricted to the given style layers and filtered by the given predicate.

 ##### arguments
 | Name | Type | Required | Description  |
 | ---- | :--: | :------: | :----------: |